Nanda Devi National Park

 The best time to visit Nanda Devi National Park is from May to October.

 History

+First recorded exploration

 The first recorded attempt to explore the sanctuary was in 1883 by W. W. Graham, who could proceed only up to Rishi Ganga.
 Other attempts by explorers in 1870, (T. G. Longstaff) 1926, 1927 and 1932 (Hugh Ruttledge) did not fetch fruitful results.
 Eric Shipton and H. W. Tilman entered the inner sanctuary through Rishi Ganga in 1934, thus opening the extensive exploration in the sanctuary.
 In 1939, the area was declared as a game sanctuary.